muratk5n/thirdwave/en/README.md

 ---

 Talks of intl criminal law?
-Make sure to start proceedings on US crimes in Hiroshima, Nagasaki and around the firebombing of Tokyo..
+Make sure to start proceedings on US crimes in Hiroshima, Nagasaki and the firebombing of Tokyo..

 ---